-Ernesto is an existential psychotherapist registered with UKCP, a Fellow of the BACP, a Chartered Psychologist and Fellow of the British Psychological Society.
+Ernesto is an existential psychotherapist, a Chartered Counselling Psychologist and Fellow of the British Psychological Society.
 Ernesto’s other academic awards include BA, MSc and PhD.
-For this course, he teaches existential approches to supervision.
+For this course, he teaches existential approaches to supervision.

 Dr Heather Pryce is a UKCP-registered psychoanalytic psychotherapist and supervisor.
 She originally qualified as a doctor and worked in psychiatry and general practice before training at the Guild of Psychotherapists.
 She ran a psychosexual counselling service for 8 years and still works in the NHS.
 She has supervised in many different organisational settings.

 Heather is a member of the Guild of Psychotherapists, APP (the Association for Psychoanalytic Psychotherapy in the NHS), CAP (Confederation of Analytical Psychologists) and BAPPS (the British Association for Psychoanalytic and Psychodynamic Supervision).
 She ran the supervision training at the Guild of Psychotherapists for 2 years and she is interested in the complex dynamics of group supervision in organisations.

 For this course, Heather teaches psychoanalytic supervision concepts.